danielmkarlsson/SuperClean/README.md

 `Quarks.uninstall("SuperClean");`

-I then manually delete the old SuperClean folder, recompile the class library and finally reinstall:
+I then manually delete the old SuperClean folder, reinstall with the below line then recompile the class library:

 `Quarks.install("https://github.com/danielmkarlsson/SuperClean.git");`